Njago/cdap_pipeline_uploader/README.md

 | Variable  	| Use
 |-----------	|-------------------------------------------------------------------
-| dir       	| directory to pull files from
+| dir       	| Directory to pull files from
-| namespace 	| namespace to upload pipelines to
+| namespace 	| Namespace to upload pipelines to
-| host      	| default is for cdap. change to <CDF instance url>/api for CDF use
+| host      	| Default is for cdap.
+Change to CDF instance url/api for CDF use
-| authToken     | authtoken from gcloud auth for CDF use
+| authToken     | Authtoken from gcloud auth for CDF use
-| trim          | default is -cdap-data-pipeline.json for cdap
+| trim          | Default is "-cdap-data-pipeline.json" for cdap